AlanElPlatano/Orpheus/preprocessor/README.md

 - **Empty track removal (optional)**: Drops tracks with zero notes.
 - **Statistics**: Reports counts (notes, tracks), tempo, pitch range, density, short notes remaining, and how many notes/tracks were removed.

-**All preprocessing steps are now optional** - you can enable or disable any combination of steps based on your needs.
+**All preprocessing steps now optional** - you can enable or disable any combination of steps based on your needs.
 The BPM calculation is only performed when required by enabled steps.

+### Drum Track Handling

+**Drum tracks are preserved and protected** throughout the preprocessing pipeline.
+The module automatically detects drum tracks (via `instrument.is_drum`) and excludes them from note cleanup, quantization, and bass track removal operations.
+This preserves the original timing and characteristics of drum patterns, which often rely on precise micro-timing and short percussive hits that would be inappropriate to modify.
+Drum tracks are only affected by the empty track removal step - empty drum tracks are removed just like empty melodic tracks.

 ## Pipeline flow